Get to the POINT!

 4th Friday Cookouts at Rocky Point Mobile Home Community

 Every 4th Friday, we host a dinner for the families at the mobile home community two miles west of FMUMC.
 The meals give us the opportunity to engage with the community and support the families struggling to put food on the table.
-If your small group or family/friends would like to sign up to serve in 2016, we provide a checklist, shopping list and on-site support for the event.
+If your small group or family/friends would like to sign up to serve, we provide a checklist, shopping list and on-site support for the event.
 Missions helps subsidize the cost of cooking hamburgers/hot dogs.
-Contact Scott Campbell with questions: 214.683.8956
+Contact Britt & Kathy Wilson

 Can all ages come?

 Yes!
 There are lots of kids that live at Rocky Point, so your children are sure to make a new friend.
 Bring a soccer ball or football for pick-up games in the grassy area near the cookout.
 We always remind parents to 1) keep their children accounted for, 2) never allow anyone to enter a home, and 3) never wander through the park alone.

 What if a small group is signed up already.
 Can I come?

 Yes!
 There's always a need for more friendly faces to welcome our guests to dinner.
 Everyone is encouraged to bring fresh fruit (apples, bananas and oranges are great) to share with the community.